secastel/phaser/phaser/README.md

 #Optional
 * **--haplo_count_bam** _()_ - Comma separated list of BAMs to use when generating haplotypic counts (outputted in o.haplotypic_counts.txt).
 When left blank will use all libraries for counts, otherwise will only use the libraries specified here.
 Specify libraries by index where 1 = first library in --bam list, 2 = second, etc...
+* **--haplo_count_blacklist** _()_ - BED file containing genomic intervals to be excluded from haplotypic counts.
+Reads from any variants which lie within these regions will not be counted for haplotypic counts.
+This will not affect phasing.
 * **--cc_threshold** _(0.01)_ - Threshold for significant conflicting variant configuration.
 The connection between any two variants with a conflicting configuration p-value lower than this threshold will be removed.
 * **--isize** _(0)_ - Maximum allowed insert size for read pairs.
 Can be a comma separated list, each value corresponding to a max isize for a file in the input BAM list.
 Useful in cases when using both for example DNA and RNA libraries which having different expected insert sizes.
 Set to 0 for no maximum size.
 * **--as_q_cutoff** _(0.05)_ - Bottom quantile to cutoff for alignment score.
 Reads with less than this alignment score quantile will not be included in the phasing.